 - The function body starts with the statement

 ns <- NS(id).
 All UI function bodies should start with this line.
 It takes the string

 idand creates a namespace function.

-- Anything input or output ID of any kind that appears in the function body needs to be wrapped in a call to
+- All input and output IDs that appear in the function body needs to be wrapped in a call to

 ns().
 This example shows